Thomas King (novelist): Other work

-In the 1990s, he served as story editor for Four Directions, a CBC Television drama anthology series about First Nations which was held up by production and scheduling delays before finally airing in 1996.
+In the 1990s, he served as story editor for Four Directions, a CBC Television drama anthology series about First Nations which was held up by production and scheduling delays until finally airing in 1996.
 He also wrote the teleplay "Borders", an adaptation of his own previously published short story, for the series.

 From 1997 to 2000, King wrote and acted in a CBC radio show, The Dead Dog Café Comedy Hour, which featured a fictitious town and a fictitious radio program hosted by three First Nations characters.
 Elements were adapted from his novel, Green Grass, Running Water.
 The broadcast was a political and social satire with dark humour and mocking stereotypes.

 In July 2007, King made his directorial debut with I'm Not the Indian You Had in Mind, a short film which he wrote.

 His book of shorter poems, 77 Fragments of Familiar Ruin, includes short poems, many along native themes.

 In 2020, his book The Inconvenient Indian was adapted by Michelle Latimer as a documentary film, Inconvenient Indian.

 Personal life

 His partner is Helen Hoy, a professor emerita of English and Women's Studies at the University of Guelph, School of English and Theatre Studies.
 She has written a study, How Should I Read These?
 Native Women Writers in Canada, (2001).
-He has three children, Christian (born 1971), Benjamin (born 1985) and Elizabeth (born 1988).
+He has three children.
 The couple resides in Guelph, Ontario.